-There may be several factors which can cause the Windows updates to get stuck, or freeze.
+There may be several factors that can cause the Windows updates to get stuck, or freeze.
 It can a bug inside of the operating system which might be causing the update to freeze, or some software encounters.

-Sometimes, it can be your computer’s hardware – for instance, a bug inside of your computer’s hard-drive, or an issue with the RAM.
+Sometimes, it can be your computer’s hardware – for instance, a bug inside of your computer’s hard drive, or an issue with the RAM.
 You should always check if your computer’s hardware meets the requirements for the update!

-It can also occur if there is a sudden change in the hardware – for instance, if your computer’s hard-drive unplugs, or if you change peripheral devices.
+It can also occur if there is a sudden change in the hardware – for instance, if your computer’s hard drive unplugs, or if you change peripheral devices.

 It can even be an issue on Microsoft’s part, however, that seldom ever happens during the installation of updates.
-It is also worth mentioning that these issues aren’t reserved to Windows 10, and can occur on any operating system.
+It is also worth mentioning that these issues aren’t reserved for Windows 10, and can occur on any operating system.

 How To Fix The Stuck Windows 10 Update?

 Before I move forward with the solution to the issue, you need to be certain that the update is stuck, or frozen.
-It’s a common mistake that people assume the update is stuck or frozen when it is really not.
+It’s a common mistake that people assume the update is stuck or frozen when it is not.